Doctor of Physical Therapy

 The Physical Therapy program is a professional program leading to a Doctor of Physical Therapy (DPT) degree.

-Physical therapists are health care professionals that are movement experts who improve quality of life by prescribing exercise, incorporating hands-on care and patient education.
+Physical therapists are health care professionals who are movement experts who improve quality of life by prescribing exercise, incorporating hands-on care, and patient education.

-The professional curriculum will be 8 semesters in duration, 105 credits and include 34 weeks of full-time clinical education over 4 separate rotations.
-The rotations will be 6, 8, 8 & 12 weeks in duration.
-Students will complete these rotations at a variety of clinical sites (e.g. acute care, long term rehabilitation, outpatient orthopedic, etc.).
-The program has been designed to meet all requirements associated with Commission on Accreditation in Physical Therapy Education (CAPTE).
+The professional curriculum is 8 semesters in duration, 105 credits, and includes 34 weeks of full-time clinical education over 4 separate rotations.
+The rotations are 6, 8, 8 & 12 weeks in duration.
+Students complete these rotations at a variety of clinical sites (e.g. acute care, long term rehabilitation, outpatient orthopedic, etc.).
+The program has been designed to meet all requirements associated with the Commission on Accreditation in Physical Therapy Education (CAPTE).

 To practice physical therapy, students must be licensed in the state in which they desire to practice.
 To obtain licensure, students must graduate from an accredited program and pass the National Physical Therapy Exam (NPTE).